Hiking Stony Lake - panoramic view tree outdoor landscape nature mountain sky autumn plant cloud background lake painting forest surrounded distance

 No

-The estimated hiking time for the Stony Lake trail is 4h15.
-Plan to start early enough to complete your hike before sunset, as the area is only open from sunrise to sunset.
+The estimated hiking time for the Stony Lake trail is 4 hours and 15 minutes to complete the 13 km route.
+Plan accordingly and ensure you start early enough to finish before sunset, as the area closes at sunset.

 Didn't find your answer?